WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Note how the audio directive has selected Opus.

+In the (unlikely) case that this directive cannot be followed (due, perhaps to a unexpected change in capabilities as a result of a GPU or CPU spike), the client updates its handler with updated capabilities.
+To tell the server to create a new proposal for the call, it performs a POST against the existing call URI, this time without parameters, and the server will respond with an updated call description, including the new directive.

 Another important consequence of this design is that media packets must be self-describing, without any kind of reference to a specific call.
 This is because the directive is constructed from the handler descriptions only, and the handler descriptions are semi-static.
 This means RIPP does not use dynamic payload types to identify codecs.

-Typically
-the response will also include a session cookie, bound to the call, to facilitate sticky session routing in HTTP proxies.
-This allows all further signalling and media to reach the same RIPP server that handled the initial request, while facilitating failover should that server go down.

-Once a call has been created, a pair of long-lived HTTP transactions is initiated from the client to the server for purposes of signalling.
+Once a call has been created, a pair of long-lived HTTP transactions is initiated from the client to the server for purposes of signalling (this only happens if the call was created successfully and the directive could be followed).
 One is a GET to the /events resource on the call URI, retrieving call events from the server.
 The other is a PUT to the same /events URI, used by the cient to send call events to its peer.
 The combination of these two is called the signalling byway.
 HTTP/3 ensures zero RTT for setup of these transactions.

 Signaling commands are encoded into the signalling byway using streaming JSON in both directions.
 Each JSON object encodes an event and its parameters.
-A set of events common to all deployments of RIPP are defined for proceeding, alerting, answered, declined, ended, migrate, moved, and hello.
+A set of events common to all deployments of RIPP are defined for proceeding, alerting, answered, declined, ended, migrate, moved, ping, and pong.
 An additional set are defined targeted at server to server cases, such as SIP trunking and inter-server peering.
 These include transfer-and-takeback.